 Our most significant Media Networks properties are discussed below.
-Unless otherwise indicated, the domestic television household numbers are according to Nielsen, the Internet monthly unique user and video stream data is according to comScore Media/Video Metrix (U.S. data only unless otherwise indicated), and the average app usage data and the international reach statistics are derived from internal data coupled with external sources when available.
+Unless otherwise indicated, the domestic cumulative television subscriber numbers are according to Nielsen Company (US), LLC ("Nielsen"), the Internet monthly unique visitor data is according to comScore, Inc. ("comScore") Media Metrix (U.S. data only), the content video stream data is according to internal data (U.S. data only) and the international reach statistics and the cumulative social media followers are derived from internal data coupled with external sources when available.